kpsdev1/Rock-Paper-Scissors/README.md

 ![winner of the round image](readme-docs/images/winner-of-round.png)

 ### Player and Computer hand choice image section
 - This is the section that displays an image of the hand choosen by both the player and computer.
+Before the game starts both the users and computers hand are set to images of a question mark.
-- Once the user selects a hand it will display the matching image choice on the left hand side, at the same time a randon choice will also be chosen for the computer and the matching image will be displayed on the right side.
+- Once the user selects a hand it will display the matching image choice on the left hand side, at the same time a random choice will also be chosen for the computer and the matching image will be displayed on the right side.
-- Above the image it will say  both the Player and computers choice.
+- Above the image it will say  both the player and computers choice.
 - The player and computer hand choice images are seperated by a light colored vertical line.
 - Below the images is a black horizontal line that spans 60vw and is centered.